Pro se litigants are expected to follow the rules that govern procedures in the federal courts and should be familiar with the following:

 Complete Means Testing

-Most individual debtors filing for bankruptcy are required to provide Official Form B22A - Statement of Monthly Income and Calculations (Chapter 7) or Official Form B22C (Chapter 13) when they file the petition or within 14 days after filing the petition.
+Most individual debtors filing for bankruptcy are required to provide Official Form 122A - Chapter 7 Statement of Your Current Monthly Income or Official Form 122C Chapter 13 Statement of Your Current Monthly Income and Calculation of Commitment Period when they file the petition or within 14 days after filing the petition.
 Calculate Means Testing (external link) via the U.S. Trustee Program website.

 Obtain the correct forms